 - Austin Powers in Goldmember parodies this with a pair of fangirl twins willing to do anything for Austin.
 With Punny Names.

-- Averted but discussed in The Fast and the Furious: Tokyo Drift, where the main character, a white American, is sent to Japan and somehow avoids ending up with a Japanese girl. (instead favoring the only caucasian female around) This is even alluded to by one of the Asian characters in the film.
+- Averted but discussed in The Fast and the Furious: Tokyo Drift, where the main character, a white American, is sent to Japan and somehow avoids ending up with a Japanese girl. (instead favoring the only white woman around) This is even alluded to by one of the Asian characters in the film.

 - Inverted in Mao's Last Dancer, where the Chinese main character falls in love with an American dancer.